andrewsunglaekim/foundation-JS/readme.md

 # FoundationsJS

-This isn't software, this is a readme repo.

 I couldn't figure out a great title for this group of courses.
 I kind of just wanted to take a jab at software named with JS after it.
 That said, I didn't think labeling something like "intermediate js" or "advanced js" was appropriate for a series like this.